HamedFathi/Replay/README.md

 ![usage](https://user-images.githubusercontent.com/8418700/177055779-f487f57d-98a3-463f-adfe-ac110901cf67.png)

 For using this extension, first you should create a `.vscreplay` file.
-Anything in this file will auto type exactly as you have like all charecters, new lines, spaces and so on but you can change the way of typing with the operational characters and commands that are provided before.
+Anything in this file will auto-type exactly as you have like all characters, new lines, spaces, and so on but you can change the way of typing with the operational characters and commands that are provided before.

 `replay` and `pause` commands just work when you have a `.vscreplay` file in your active editor.